 Green energy: What it is and how it works

 Green energy comes from sources that cause little-to-no impact on the world’s carbon footprint.
-Most scientists agree today that the world is getting warmer, in large part due to the production of carbon dioxide.
+Most scientists agree today that the world is getting warmer due to the production of carbon dioxide.

 Texas has a very strong command of renewable energy, excelling at wind and solar generation.
-The state’s electricity rates are well below the national average.
-Accordingly, more Texans are looking favorably at green energy plans and how they can help the environment.
+Texas electricity rates are well below the national average.
+Accordingly, more Texans are looking favorably at green energy companies and green energy plans to help the environment.

 Similar arguments can be made about other green energy sources.
-Solar energy panels aren’t necessarily green.
+Solar and wind energy are often considered the best renewable energy, however both are aren’t necessarily green.
+Solar panel materials and manufacturing produces waste.
 Wind turbine blades can stay in landfills long after they’ve been used.
 Hydro energy can damage the environment by destroying habitats.

-Geothermal energy uses hot water and steam that come from underground reservoirs.
+Geothermal energy uses hot water and steam that comes from underground reservoirs.
 It can reach as far as the magma layer of the earth.
-Power plants using this type of energy convert the heat and steam and use it to drive a turbine, which produces electricity.
+Green electricity providers and power plants using this type of energy convert the heat and steam and use it to drive a turbine, which produces electricity.

-Basically, the panels act as semiconductors, with positive and negative layers.
-A conductor attached to both layers creates an electric circuit and turn electrons from sunlight into electricity.
-There are other steps that convert it for home use.
+The solar panels act as semiconductors, with positive and negative layers.
+A conductor attached to both layers creates an electric circuit and turns electrons from sunlight into electricity.
+Finally, a solar inverter converts direct current into alternating current for residential use.

 With all due respect to the sun, wind energy is where Texas shines.
 The state was responsible for more than 24 percent of the nation’s electricity generation by wind in November.
 That was more than twice as much as any other state.